build-on-aws/my-event-planner-sample-app/README.md

 Update Jan 2024:
 There are currently 2 labs in the workshop, and there are 2 corresponding branches in the repo:
 1. Lab 1: Minimal web app with user authentication (Amazon Cognito)
-2. Lab 2: Adding data to the web app (Amazon S3 and Amazon DynamoDB)
+2. Lab 2: Adding data to the web app (Amazon DynamoDB)

 ### Audience
 This is a foundational repo aimed at students learning serverless cloud concepts for the first time.